 According to an influential theoretical framework, reading deficits in developmental dyslexia result from atypical domain-general procedural learning (Nicolson & Fawcett, 2011; Ullman et al., 2020; Ullman & Pullman, 2015).
 Here we tested this theory using four non-linguistic tasks that measure implicit learning in adults with and without dyslexia.
 We found no evidence for impaired learning in adults with dyslexia on rotary pursuit and mirror tracing, two classical and well-validated paradigms designed to measure procedural learning independent of declarative memory.
 In the auditory statistical learning task, individuals with dyslexia showed reduced auditory statistical learning as measured by test accuracy in post-learning triplet recognition.
 In contrast, individuals with dyslexia showed typical learning on the visual statistical learning task.
 Thus, these findings suggest that instead of a pervasive deficit in procedural learning, learning deficits in dyslexic adults are specific to the domain that shows the most consistent impairment in dyslexia: auditory processing.

 The findings that adults with dyslexia show equivalent learning to that of typical readers on the two motor learning tasks challenge previous reports of broad procedural deficits in dyslexia (e.g., Lum, Ulman, and Conti-Ramsden, 2013; Nicolson & Fawcett, 2007; 2011; Ullman, 2004; Ullman & Pierpont, 2005).
 There is ample evidence that skill learning on both mirror tracing and rotary pursuit tasks is strongly dissociable from declarative or explicit memory (e.g., Milner, 1962; Corkin, 1968; Gabrieli, Corkin, Mickel, & Growdon, 1993; Heindel, Salmon, Shults, Walicke, & Butters, 1989).
-The absence of differences in learning between the typical and dyslexia group in the current study combined with lack of convincing evidence for procedural deficits in dyslexia reported in two recent meta-analyses (West et al., 2021; Oliveira et al., 2022), point convincingly against broad deficits in procedural learning as the core deficit in dyslexia.
+The absence of differences in learning between the typical and dyslexia group in the current study combined with lack of convincing evidence for procedural deficits in dyslexia reported in two recent meta-analyses (West et al., 2021; Oliveira et al., 2022), point against broad deficits in procedural learning as the direct explanation for reading difficulties in dyslexia.

 The statistical learning results further rule out a domain-general account of procedural learning deficit.
 We found that dyslexic adults showed specific impairment in ASL, but intact ability in VSL.
 Moreover, reading skills, measured by decoding, were strongly associated with ASL, but not with VSL, both across the entire sample and within the dyslexic group.
 The specificity of the association between reading and ASL in the dyslexia group, but not in typical readers, may suggest underlying low-level learning deficits that impair performance on both ASL reading.
 These findings are consistent with the specific link between ASL and reading skills reported before in neurotypical adults and children (Qi et al., 2019).